blake-gilmore/Slackbot-With-Google-Workspace/README.md

 # Google Workspace SlackBot

 This project showcases a SlackBot I created for streamlining the onboarding process within my organization.
-The SlackBot connects to our Google Cloud Platform (GCP) project and Google Workspace to interact with user information and file information.
+The SlackBot connects to our Google Cloud Platform project and Google Workspace to interact with user information and file information.
 It primarily focuses on the onboarding of interns.

 ## Features